 Blacktip Shark

-- Size Limit (to keep): minimum Size: 54 inches fork length
+- Size Limit (to keep): Minimum Size: 54 inches fork length

 - Bag Limit (to keep): 1 shark per vessel per trip from the authorized species list.